Snownee/Loquat/docs/README.md

 # Preface

+!!! note

+    This documentation is for Loquat 2.1+.
+For versions 2.0.X, please see the [docs for Minecraft 1.19.2](https://loquat.readthedocs.io/en/docs-1.19/).

 Loquat is an area management mod for Minecraft map & pack makers.
 You can take advantage of Minecraft's structure template system and data-driven world generation with enhanced and scriptable features in Loquat.